AngleProtocol/angle-docs/governance/staking.md

 Each staking contract receiving rewards has a dedicated gauge.
 Gauges are used so that veANGLE holders can dedicate their voting powers to influence the distribution of ANGLE rewards between the different staking contracts.

-veANGLE holders assign specific weights of their voting power to the different gauges, and the sum of all the veANGLE assigned to each gauge by all holders will determine the quantity of rewards to be distributed.
+veANGLE holders assign specific weights of their voting power to the different gauges, and the sum of all the veANGLE assigned to each gauge by all holders determines the quantity of rewards to be distributed.
 Once weights are allocated, they are reverberated in the following weeks without users having to do anything except if they want to change it.

 {% hint style="info" %}
 The rewards weight allocation can change each week depending on the changes in voting power allocated.
 The process is detailed [here](../../governance/veANGLE/gauges.md).